 Raingear protects you from rain, wind and the splash while kayaking.
 It is one of the essential items that all passengers should have no matter what time of year you are traveling.
 Look for jacket and pants that are 100% waterproof, not just water resistant.
 A hooded jacket is recommended as well as secure closures around your head, neck and wrists.
 Do not bring a rain poncho as it cannot be worn under your PFD.

 Protecting yourself from the sun should be taken very seriously.
 A hat, sunscreen, lip balm and sunglasses are a must.
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
 Light-weight long pants may also be appropriate to protect your legs when not in the kayak.
 Be sure to bring a good hat that offers full coverage, such as a wide-brimmed hat.

 Please consider using reef friendly sunscreen (sunscreens containing oxybenzone, Octinoxate, or octocrylene kill corals in even tiny doses).
 Please check the ingredients and respect Baja’s corals.

 Bugs & Mosquitoes

 Bugs and mosquitoes vary depending on location and time of year.
 Due to the dry desert nature of Baja, it does not tend to be buggy.
 However, some years have sufficient precipitation to support mosquitoes, gnats and no-see-ums.
 It’s a good idea to come prepared with insect repellent just in case.

-You can either bring your own sleeping bag and pad or you can rent them from us.
-You may want to bring a pillow or empty stuff sac to put clothes into at night.
+You can either bring your own sleeping bag & pad or you can rent them from us.
+You may want to bring a small pillow or empty stuff sac to put clothes into at night.